Applicability

 Step 1: Check the versions of Node.js and npm

-Open your terminal and run the following commands to check the versions of Node.js and npm:
+In the terminal, run the following command to check the versions of Node.js and npm:

 node -v